CCPA vs GDPR Differences Explained (2026 Guide)

 Generate Your Combined Policy Instantly

-We automatically inject the necessary "Do Not Sell My Personal Information" clauses for your US visitors while retaining the strict data-processing legal basis required by the EU.
+Why write this from scratch?
+LegalPolicyGen combines the GDPR's requirements with the CCPA's disclosure requirements into a single, cohesive document — automatically injecting the "Do Not Sell My Personal Information" clauses for your US visitors while retaining the data-processing legal basis expected in the EU.